 In the top left hand side of the sampling design section you have to enter the average number of records per trait.
 This number has to be between 1 and the number of time steps of the study period.
 SQuID does not let you specify other numbers.
 In the input cell underneath you can enter a value for the among-individual variance in timing of sampling (between 0 and 0.95); a variance of zero means that you have no among-individual differences in the timing of sampling.
 An increase in the variance leads to a decrease in the overlap between individual samples thus a decrease in the time of sampling for each individual.

 On the right hand side of the section, there are little check boxes that allow you to indicate whether you want the same or different numbers of records per individual, and if you want individuals to be sampled at the same or different times (when you have two traits you can specify whether you want records for the two traits at the same or different times and the same or different number of records for the two traits).
 Note that if you click on the box untitled “same sampling time among individuals” SQuID will automatically consider that the number of sampled records is the same between individuals in addition that the records are taken at the same time.

+Finally, SQuID offers a previsualization of the sampling design.
+The figure shows when the trait y of the first 5 individuals will be sampled.
+The preview figure will be updated automatically when the user changes one of the sampling parameters.
+Note that the sampling design displayed is just one of many possible examples.
+We suggest to press the “Refresh” button in order to visualize other possible examples of sampling designs that are generated according to the rules defined by the entered parameters.

 Running the model